jboss-developer/jboss-on-quickstarts/rhq-client-ejb/README.md

         For Windows: RHQ_HOME\bin\rhqctl.bat start --server

-Build and the Quickstart
+Build and Run the Quickstart
 -------------------------

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
-See [Configure Maven](https://github.com/jboss-developer/jboss-eap-quickstarts#configure-maven) for complete instructions and additional options._
+See [Configure Maven](../README.md#configure-maven) for complete instructions and additional options._

 _NOTE: **rhq.server.host** system property is optional, if you don't supply it `localhost` is used instead._